-'''

-InPar1 Input Parameter 1

-InPar2 Input Parameter 2
+InPar1 Input Parameter 1 InPar2 Input Parameter 2 ...

-...

 InPar99 Input Parameter 99

-'''

-In the composed value definition window you can replace the default long name by a description that makes sense in the context of your simulation task.
+In the composed value definition window you can replace the default long name by a description that makes sense in the context of your simulation task with the Name Par function.
 Note that the length of the long name must be greater than eight characters.
+Input parameters that are defined in another calculation mode, but not used in the current calculation mode, are listed in grey in the input parameter name editor.
+To employ them, type InPar1-99 in a formula or drag and drop the input parameter from the Input page.